intmus/inttheory22-23/_04-intro-rhythm/a1-simplemeter.md

 abc: true
 ---

-This text assumes that you are already familiar with the basics of rhythmic notation, so we will be skipping most of the basic rhythmic terminology.
-If you would like to learn about these terms (or review), I have included some materials from *Open Music Theory* in the [Further Reading]({{ site.baseurl }}/04-intro-rhythm/a2-simplemeter.html).
+This text assumes that you are already have a working knowledge of rhythmic notation, so we will only briefly discuss most of the basic rhythmic terminology.
+If you would like to explore the terminology further (or simply review), I have included some materials from *Open Music Theory* in the [Further Reading]({{ site.baseurl }}/04-intro-rhythm/a2-simplemeter.html).

 ## Rhythmic review